 Now to the changes :-

-- When I acquired this Tele, the wiring loom and pick-ups were not all original – Bit of a mixed bag really – So to a vintage purist it is never going to be all original again – With this in mind I decided to undertake the following Fit a whole new wiring loom – Included CTS pots with TVT true vintage taper – 250K – CRL USA switch – Treble bleed cap on the volume pot – .047 paper in oil tone cap – So far more vintage spec’d from the golden era – Note retains original control knobs + control plate Hand wound Oil City Honky Tonk Angel vintage spec’d pick-ups Flat pole pieces on the bridge pick-up as per those from the early 50’s black guard era – Neck measures 7.34K whilst the bridge kicks out a healthy 9.95K
+- When I acquired this Tele, the wiring loom and pick-ups were not all original – Bit of a mixed bag really, plus a noisy pot and a scratchy/noisy switch – So to a vintage purist it was never going to be all original again – With this in mind I decided to undertake the following – Fit a whole new wiring loom – Included 250K CTS pots with TVT true vintage taper – CRL USA switch – Treble bleed cap on the volume pot – .047 paper in oil tone cap – So far more of a vintage spec from the golden era – Note that it still retains the original control knobs + control plate – Oil City Honky Tonk Angel vintage spec’d pick-ups (hand wound in the UK and well worth checking out) – Flat pole pieces on the bridge pick-up as per those from the early 50’s black guard era – Neck measures 7.34K whilst the bridge kicks out a healthy 9.95K – So far more influenced by the tone of a Tele from the black guard era

 EXPRESS MAIL ORDER - click here for card payment & additional delivery info